BALTIC Foundation Club is a free series of online artist-led workshops and critical discussions for young people aged 13-19.

-Working together, we'll explore, make, exchange, inspire and collaborate to create sculpture, poetry, film, spoken word, animation and sound pieces that represent your story, your voice, the things you care about in this world and the things you might want to change.
+Working together, we'll explore, make, exchange, inspire and collaborate with creative activities that represent your voice, the things you care about and the things you want to change.

-To book your free place at BALTIC’s Foundation Club email email@example.com.
+To book your free place at BALTIC’s Foundation Club, sign up using the booking form.
 If you’re under 16, we need the permission of a parent/carer before you can take part so please ask them to get in touch.

 Foundation Club: Part 3

-Taking the power of our words and voices as inspiration, we will use collage, music, spoken word and images to shout about what is important to us, right now, in our immediate surroundings and in the future.
+We will take inspiration from the power of our words and voices, using collage, sound, music, spoken word and images to shout about what is important to us, right now, in our immediate surroundings and in the future.

 What if I can’t make all of those dates, do I need to attend all of the workshops?

-I’ve just spent 4 months doing remote learning, will this be just like school?
+Will this be just like school?

 I’m a parent/carer and I have concerns about my child taking part in online workshops.
 Can you give me any reassurance?

+BALTIC has robust Online Safeguarding Guidelines which all of our artists and facilitators have read and will adhere to.
 During workshops we’ll be using Waiting Room systems so we can control who is ‘in the room’ and agree a set of ground rules together.
 All of our hosts are DBS checked and the only private message system available will be for young people to flag any concerns or questions directly.
 For general advice on keeping children and young people safe online, see this guidance page from the government.

 I’ve booked my place, now what?